“The only time you should ever look back is to see how far you’ve come…”

 Whenever I have a difficult decision to make, I ask myself this very question and the answer becomes crystal clear.
 I find that doubts usually arise from our fear so when we take out fear out of the equation, clarity effortlessly appears.

 In the past decade, I faced quite a few proverbial “fork in the road” situations where I had to make such challenging decisions.
-From those situations, I’ve come to realize that our 20’s is a time of exploration as it is a time in our lives where we have the most freedom to be “reckless” and the time to take (calculated) risks.
+From those situations, I’ve found out that our 20’s is a time of exploration as it is a time in our lives where we have the most freedom to be “reckless” and the time to take (calculated) risks.

 As Mark Twain said “Twenty years from now, you will be more disappointed by the things that you didn’t do than by the things that you did do.
 So throw off the bowlines.
 Sail away from safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
-Discover”.
+Discover.”

 4. Put yourself first

-For us to be in the best shape to tend to others – be it our spouse, children, clients etc., we need to make sure that our own needs are met.
+For us to be in the best shape to tend to others – be it our spouse, children, clients etc, we need to make sure that our own needs are met.
 I know that this sounds much easier said than done as most of us tend to list our needs at the bottom of the list but this is really for your own well-being.

-In contrast, when I do tend to my needs, I literally feel “my cup runneth over” with love and as a result I feel I am at my best to be of service to others.
+In contrast, when I do tend to my needs, I literally feel “my cup runneth over” with love and as a result, I feel I am at my best to be of service to others.

 5. Choose your tribe wisely

 Jim Rohn, a renowned motivational speaker, has been famously quoted saying that we are the average of the 5 people that we spend the most time with.

-In other words, it is in your best interest to select your friends carefully because whether we are aware of it or not, they may determine how the course of our life will unfold.
+In other words, it is in your best interest to select them carefully because whether we are aware of it or not, they may determine how the course of our life will unfold.

 Being selective as to who we spend our time with does not mean that we are arrogant or think of ourselves as “better”.
 To quote Oprah Winfrey “Surround yourself with only people who lift you higher.”